Encoder-Inverter Framework for Seismic Acoustic Impedance Inversion: Examples

-From Figures~\ref{overthrust_residual}(c) and (d), it can be clearly seen that the supervised methods have larger deviations, which are unfavorable for quantitative interpretation.
-Followed by the two semi-supervised methods in Figures~\ref{overthrust_residual}(e) and (f), the semi-supervised PF is affected by the extracted wavelets, which reduces the overall performance of the semi-supervised methods.
-In contrast, adopting a model-driven forward model can effectively address this issue.
-In the absence of Dimension Reducer, the proposed method can achieve results comparable to semi-supervised MF, which is shown in Figure~\ref{overthrust_residual}(b).
-Additionally, incorporating Dimension Reducer effectively enhances the performance of the proposed method, indicating that linear encoding of seismic traces can significantly improve the Inverter's ability to process non-label traces.
-To more intuitively demonstrate the deviations of different methods, we plot scatterplots of the predicted impedance versus the true impedance, as shown in Figure~\ref{overthrust_scatter}.
-As can be seen in Figure~\ref{overthrust_scatter}(a), the results of the proposed method have smaller deviations compared to other methods.
-The supervised MF, the supervised PF, and the proposed method without Dimension Reducer follows (Figures~\ref{overthrust_scatter}(b), (e), and (f)), with only a few regions showing larger deviations than the proposed method.
-Finally, we select three inverted traces for display, as shown in Figure~\ref{overthrust_trace}, it can also be intuitively seen the effectiveness of the proposed method.
-Overall, the structure of the Overthrust dataset is relatively simpler.
-Therefore, in the next section, we will use a more complex dataset for comparative experiments.
+To more intuitively illustrate the deviations among different methods, scatterplots of the predicted versus true impedance are presented in Figure~\ref{overthrust_scatter}.
+As shown in Figure~\ref{overthrust_scatter}a, the proposed method yields smaller deviations compared to the other approaches.
+Semi-supervised MF, semi-supervised PF, and ADDIN MF follow (Figures~\ref{overthrust_scatter}d to f), with only a few regions exhibiting larger deviations than the proposed method.
+Finally, three representative inverted traces are displayed in Figure~\ref{overthrust_trace}, further demonstrating the effectiveness of the proposed method.
+Overall, the Overthrust dataset is relatively straightforward; therefore, in the next section, a more complex dataset is employed for further comparison.

-\subsection{Marmousi 2}
+\subsubsection{Marmousi 2}

-The AGL elastic Marmousi dataset, commonly known as the Marmousi 2 dataset, is created by \citet{52}.
-This is a complex dataset, with a lateral extension of 17 kilometers and a depth of 3.5 kilometers, and it is the most widely used dataset in the AII field.
-In this dataset, we use 14 traces as labeled traces, which is far fewer than the number of traces used in other works, and the seismic data and the labeled traces used are shown in Figure~\ref{marmousi_whole}(a) and (b).
+The AGL elastic Marmousi dataset, commonly referred to as Marmousi 2, was developed by \citet{52}.
+This dataset is highly complex, spanning 17 kilometers laterally and reaching a depth of 3.5 kilometers, and is the most widely used benchmark in the AII field.
+For our experiments, we utilize only 14 traces as labeled data, which is significantly fewer than the number typically used in previous studies.
+The seismic data and the selected labeled traces are shown in Figure~\ref{marmousi_whole}a and b.